Ekiti polls: Oluyede declares for governorship race under ADC

 “ADC has been recognized as the adopted party for the National Consultative Front NCF, Leaders of Conscience and Patriotic Front to wrestle power from the incumbent administration.

-“Dr Oluwole Oluyede is a top politician, brilliant medical doctor with specialization in emergency c
+“Dr Oluwole Oluyede is a top politician, brilliant medical doctor with specialization in emergency cases and an astute businessman with huge investments in the hospitality and agricultural sector.”